 If the ball is inadvertently freed while the machine is open and drains without the player regaining complete control (stopped on a flipper), this will be treated as a major malfunction.
 If the machine cannot be opened successfully, or if opening or closing the machine terminates the game(s) in progress for any reason, this will be treated as a catastrophic malfunction.
 If the ball is freed and the machine closed without the player's loss of ball, play continues as normal.
 If the game is in multiball play and one or more balls are lost as a result of freeing stuck balls, possibly ending multiball but not ending the ball in play, this will be considered no worse than a minor malfunction.
 If any feature or mode that is lit or active times out while one or more balls are stuck, this will not be considered a malfunction.
+Any points scored by the Tournament Official in the process of freeing stuck balls will not be counted.
+These points should be subtracted from the final score of the player.
+It is recommended that Tournament Officials record the scores of all players prior to opening the machine to free the stuck ball.

-Any player who chooses to shake or bump the machine in order to free a stuck ball does so at his or her own risk.
+Any player who chooses to shake or bump the machine in order to free a stuck ball does so at their own risk.
 No allowance will be made for a player who tilts while attempting to free a stuck ball, whether or not Tournament Officials are present.